ego-alt/library/README.md

 ## Overview

-This project is an EPUB Library Management System built using Flask, SQLAlchemy, and BeautifulSoup.
-It allows users to upload, manage, and read EPUB books, extract metadata, and add custom tags.
-The application provides a web interface for users to interact with their library of books.
+This project is an Library Management System which allows users to upload, manage, and read EPUBs through the web interface.

 ![alt text](images/home_page.png)